 When Is the Best Time

 But still, expect busy areas at Etna South even during these shoulder months.
 Even more important is to choose the right time of day for your hike or visit.
-If you’d like to know who we are, check out our About Us page.

 Visiting Etna during Eruptions?
 Tours are almost always possible during ‘normal’ eruptions.
 The tours by experienced operators are usually not affected by eruptions.
 On the contrary!
 They become even more spectacular!

 Check our Hand-Picked Tours from the best and most reliable tour operators.
 Read more details below!
 Visiting Etna without a Guide?
 You can visit Etna without a guide only up to 2900 m.
 To see the highest craters at 3300 meters a tour guide is required (Mount Etna Summit and Crater Trek).

 For safety reasons and a much better experience, we highly recommend booking a tour!
 And don’t forget to check out our Etna FAQ and 5 must-know tips at the end.

 If you just would like to know really quick which tour you should join, we got you covered.
 While we still highly recommend reading our Hand-Picked Tours section below, the three tours above are still the greatest overall.